 Advisory: ESL Adv Low 6 or equivalent.
-This course focuses on review and refinement of the

 This course focuses on review and refinement of the targeted language skills introduced and practiced in ESL courses.
 Students will develop fluency in their oral and written communication skills, grammatical accuracy, and academic reading and writing skills.
 Academic and workplace readiness skills, diversity awareness and appreciation, critical thinking skills, soft skills and digital literacy skills are integrated throughout the course.
 (FT)